 About Noah Dougherty and Drew Schantz

-Noah Dougherty is a Senior Design Principal at Education Elements.
-He previously worked as a teacher, curriculum writer, instructional coach, and school leader.
-Drew Schantz is a Design Principal on the Design and Implementation team.
+Noah Dougherty is an Associate Partner at Education Elements who loves supporting schools to design student-centered learning experiences that are transformative and culturally responsive.
+He has partnered with districts across the country to work on strategic planning; personalized learning; curriculum adoption; return to school planning; and diversity, equity, and inclusion.
+Drew Schantz is a Senior Design Principal on the Design and Implementation team.
 He is passionate about solving complex problems through an entrepreneurial lens and working with others to develop innovative, student-centered, and equity-driven practices that improve outcomes for all students.